chevalier-j/WordCounter/README.md

 # WordCounter

-iOS application that takes input from a text file and counts its words.
+iOS application that takes input from a text file and counts the number of words inside it using filters.

 #Test Driven Development